citp/privacy-policy-historical/t/tc/tcf/tcfexpress.com.md

   * To tell you about new financial services.
 You may receive coupons, special offers and incentives based on your account history and information we have about you.
 For example, if we know that you own your own home, we might offer you a home equity loan.

   * To improve our products and service.
-We collect and analyze information about our customers' activity and history, and then we tailor new products to meet your needs.
+We collect and analyze information about our customers' activity and history, and then we tailor new products to meet their needs.

-Our TCF affiliated companies are financial service providers.
-Examples of our TCF companies are banks, an insurance agency, a brokerage company, a leasing company, and an equipment financing company.
+Our TCF-affiliated companies are financial service providers.
+Examples of our TCF companies are banks, an insurance agency, a leasing company, and an equipment financing company.

-We always have the right to share, within the TCF companies, identifying and contact information from your application, and information about our transactions and experience with your accounts.
-If you do not want us to share, within the TCF companies, the other information we obtain from your application such as asset information, and the information we obtain from consumer reporting agencies, see below.
+We always have the right to share, within the TCF companies, identifying and contact information from your application, and information about our transactions and experience with your account.
+If you do not want us to share, within the TCF companies, the other information we obtain from your application, such as asset information, and the information we obtain from consumer reporting agencies, see below.

 **Fair Credit Reporting Act Notice
 Opt-Out of Sharing with TCF Companies**

-We always have the right to share, within the TCF companies, identifying and contact information from your application and information about our transactions and experience with your accounts.
-You may direct us not to share with other TCF companies the other information in your application, such as asset information, and the information in your consumer reports by [contacting us](https://web.archive.org/web/20081217081109id_/http%3A//www.tcfexpress.com/Footer/footer_privacy_optout.jsp).
+We always have the right to share, within the TCF companies, identifying and contact information from your application and information about our transactions and experience with your account.
+You may direct us not to share with other TCF companies the other information in your application, such as asset information, and the information in your consumer reports by [contacting us](https://web.archive.org/web/20090611031019id_/http%3A//www.tcfexpress.com/Footer/footer_privacy_optout.jsp).

 Please note that contacting us does not affect our right to share, within the TCF companies, identification and contact information from your application, as well as information about our transactions and experience with your account.
 In addition, even if you contact us, we will share all your information within the TCF companies when you ask us to.

 **What is a Consumer Report?**

-A consumer report is any written, oral, or other communication from a consumer reporting agency which bears on a consumer's credit worthiness, credit standing, credit capacity, character, general reputation, personal characteristics, or mode of living, which is used or expected to be used in whole or in part for the purpose of serving as a factor in establishing the consumer's eligibility for: (a) credit or insurance to be used primarily for personal, family, or household purposes; (b) employment purposes; or (c) any other purpose authorized under section 604 of the Fair Credit Reporting Act.
+A "consumer report," sometimes called a "credit bureau," is any written, oral, or other communication of any information from a consumer reporting agency, including credit scores (such as FICO scores), bearing on a consumer's credit worthiness, credit standing, credit capacity, character, general reputation, personal characteristics, or mode of living, which is used or expected to be used in whole or in part for the purpose of serving as a factor in establishing the consumer's eligibility for: (a) credit or insurance to be used primarily for personal, family, or household purposes; (b) employment purposes; or (c) any other purpose authorized under section 604 of the Fair Credit Reporting Act.

 **Sharing Your Information with Other Companies**

 We share your non-public personal information outside the TCF companies for specific reasons.
 We do not share the information with non-TCF companies if you do not want us to.
-Simply [contact us](https://web.archive.org/web/20081217081109id_/http%3A//www.tcfexpress.com/Footer/footer_privacy_optout.jsp) if you do not want us to share your information outside the TCF affiliated companies.
+Simply [contact us](https://web.archive.org/web/20090611031019id_/http%3A//www.tcfexpress.com/Footer/footer_privacy_optout.jsp) if you do not want us to share your information outside the TCF-affiliated companies.
 (Note: There are certain categories of information we will always share even if you ask us not to - See "Sharing Customer Information for Service and Joint Marketing Reasons and When Required by Federal or State Law " below).

-Unless you opt-out, we may share the following kinds of non-public personal information about you with third parties who are not part of the TCF affiliated companies:
+Unless you opt-out, we may share the following kinds of non-public personal information about you with third parties who are not part of the TCF-affiliated companies:

   * Information we receive from you on your application or other forms, such as your name, address, assets, and income;

-  * Information about your transactions with us, our TCF affiliated companies, or others, such as your account balance, payment history, parties to transactions and account usage.
+  * Information about your transactions with us, our TCF-affiliated companies, or others, such as your account balance, payment history, parties to transactions and account usage.

 **Types of Companies We Share With**

-We may share non-public personal information about you with the following types of third parties who are not part of the TCF affiliated companies:
+We may share non-public personal information about you with the following types of third parties who are not part of the TCF-affiliated companies:

   * Financial service providers, such as mortgage bankers, securities broker-dealers, and insurance companies and agents;